replicatedhq/replicated-docs/docs/reference/replicated-cli-tokens.md

 # Generating Tokens

-This topic describes the available types of authentication tokens and how to generate them for use with the replicated CLI and Replicated Vendor API v3.
+This topic describes the available types of API tokens and how to generate them for use with the replicated CLI and Replicated Vendor API v3.

-## About Tokens
+## About API Tokens

 The Vendor API v3 is the API that manages applications in the Replicated vendor portal.
 The replicated CLI is an implementation of the Vendor API v3.